SMelidoni/SMelidoni/README.md

 ### Personal Finance Manager App (PFM) 💰🚀

 In a world of countless transactions and expenses, having a personal finance manager is no longer a luxury but a necessity.
-Hence, I'm developing a Personal Finance Manager App to help users optimize their financial management.
+Hence, I'm developing a Personal Finance Manager App to help users optimise their financial management.
 Here's what you can expect:

 - **Track Income and Expenses:** Keep an eye on every penny coming in or going out 💸
 - **Set Monthly Budgets:** Plan ahead, and never overshoot your budget 🎯